gdscnitp/freshers-portal-app/README.md

 ### `Problems Addressed:`

-1.Freshers Student face problem as they don’t know whom to connect<br />
+1.Freshers Student face problem as they don’t know whom to connect
 2.They face problem while interacting with seniors.<br />
 3.Students of every semester requires notes and previous year question<br />